nitefood/asn/README.md

 ## Usage

+#####*Syntax*

 * `asn <ASnumber>` -- _to lookup matching ASN and BGP announcements/neighbours data.
 Supports "as123" and "123" formats (case insensitive)_
 * `asn [-n|-d] <IPv4/IPv6>` -- _to lookup matching route(4/6), IP reputation and ASN data_
 * `asn [-n|-d] <host.name.tld>` -- _to lookup matching IP(v4/v6), route and ASN data (supports multiple IPs - e.g. DNS RR)_
 * `asn <Route>` -- _to lookup matching ASN data for the given prefix_
-* `asn <Organization Name>` -- _to search by company name and lookup network ranges exported by (or related to) the company_
+* `asn [-o] <Organization Name>` -- _to search by company name and lookup network ranges exported by (or related to) the company_

+#####*Path tracing and reputation*

+- AS path tracing is enabled by default for all lookups.
+In case of multiple IP results, the script will trace the first IP, with a preference for IPv6 if possible on the user's host.
+- Geolocation and organization data is taken from pWhois, while IP reputation data is taken from Auth0 Signals.
+- Tracing can be disabled altogether by passing the `[-n|--notrace]` command line switch.

+##### *Detailed mode (-d)*

-Detailed hop info reporting and RPKI validation can be turned on by passing the `[-d|--detailed]` command line switch.
+- Detailed hop info reporting and RPKI validation can be turned on by passing the `[-d|--detailed]` command line switch.
 This will enable querying the public [pWhois server](https://pwhois.org/server.who) and the [RIPE RPKI Validator](https://rpki-validator.ripe.net/) for every hop in the mtr trace.
 Relevant info will be displayed as a "tree" below the hop data, in addition to Team Cymru's server output (which only reports the AS name that the organization originating the prefix gave to its autonomous system number).
 This can be useful to figure out more details regarding the organization's name, the prefix' intended designation, and even (to a certain extent) its geographical scope.

   Furthermore, this will enable a warning whenever RPKI validation fails for one of the hops in the trace, indicating which AS in the path is wrongly announcing (as per current pWhois data) the hop prefix, indicating a potential route leak or BGP hijacking incident.

+##### *Organization search (-o)*

+* The script will try to figure out if the input is an Organization name (i.e. if it doesn't look like an IP address, an AS number or a hostname).
+  In order to force an organization search (for example for Orgs containing `.` in their name), pass the `[-o|--organization]` command line switch.

+#####*IXP detection and unannounced prefixes*

-The script will detect [IXPs](https://en.wikipedia.org/wiki/Internet_exchange_point) traversed during path traces by matching them with [PeeringDB](https://www.peeringdb.com/)'s comprehensive dataset of IXP prefixes.
+- The script will detect [IXPs](https://en.wikipedia.org/wiki/Internet_exchange_point) traversed during path traces by matching them with [PeeringDB](https://www.peeringdb.com/)'s comprehensive dataset of IXP prefixes.

-The script will also attempt a best-effort, fallback generic `whois` lookup when Team Cymru, pWhois and PeeringDB have no info about the IP address or prefix.
-This is usually the case with [PNI](https://en.wikipedia.org/wiki/Peering#Private_peering) prefixes, and will give better insight into the path taken by packets.
+- The script will also attempt a best-effort, fallback generic `whois` lookup when Team Cymru, pWhois and PeeringDB have no info about the IP address or prefix.
+This is usually the case with some [PNI](https://en.wikipedia.org/wiki/Peering#Private_peering) prefixes, and will give better insight into the path taken by packets.

-Geolocation and organization data is taken from pWhois, while IP reputation data is taken from Auth0 Signals.

-AS path tracing is enabled by default for all lookups.
-In case of multiple IP results, the script will trace the first IP, with a preference for IPv6 if possible on the user's host.

-Tracing can be disabled altogether by passing the `[-n|--notrace]` command line switch.

 ## Thanks